What is a Comp Card for modeling, and do you need one?

 If you are interested in fashion, commercial or character modeling, you will need a composite card to be eligible for job opportunities.
 The name for the card may vary from one regional area to another – “composite card”, “comp card” or “comp”, “zed card”, “sed card” or “zed” are all names used to refer to what is effectively a model’s printed promotional and marketing tool, showing the range of “looks” they can portray.

-What is it?
-A composite card is the model’s “calling card”.
-It is a printed card that shows the model portraying a range of various “looks” and styles appropriate for her or his age and appearance.
+A composite card is a model’s “calling card”.
+It is a printed card that shows the model portraying a range of various “looks” and styles appropriate for their age and appearance.

 If you are a freelance model, obtaining bookings on your own without a representing agency, you will send out composite cards to make clients aware of you, and to be considered for jobs.

 For both agency represented and freelance models, it is appropriate to leave a composite with every potential client you meet with, so that they have a printed piece to remember you by.
 They may meet hundreds of models in a single day, and if you have nothing to leave behind after the meeting, your image may be a forgotten one in the sea of faces the hiring client has interviewed.